Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## Functionality Settings Contents
 <ul>
-  <li>NOTE FIRST: MOST OF THESE IN THIS TABLE NOW HAVE TOOLTIPS THAT APPEAR IF YOU HOVER OVER THEM!</li>
+  <li>NOTES 1: MOST OF THESE IN THIS TABLE HAVE TOOLTIPS THAT APPEAR IF YOU HOVER OVER THEM!</li>
+  <li>NOTES 2: SOME OF THESE ARE HIDDEN BEHIND TTAdvancedMode, WHICH CAN BE TOGGLED IN THIS MENU.</li>
   <li>Enable RT Cores - (DX12 Only, REQUIRES UNITY 2023 OR HIGHER)Enables Hardware RT for cards that support it.</li>
-  <li>Disable Bindless Textures - DX11(/vulkan/metal) compatability, Disables bindless texturing, and uses the atlas fallback(Limits resolution).</li>
   <li>Use Old Light BVH Instead of Gaussian Tree - Disables the Gaussian Tree for higher performance but worse light sampling on metallics.</li>
-  <li>Use DX11 - Disables DX12 only toggles, but allows truetrace to run in DX11(/vulkan/metal).</li>
   <li>Enable OIDN - (DX12 Only) Adds the OIDN denoiser to the Denoiser list in "Main Options"</li>
   <li>FULLY Disable Radiance Cache - Will free the memory(RAM/VRAM) usually used by the Radiance Cache</li>
-  <li>Enable TrueTrace Motion Vectors - Truetrace will create its own motion vectors, reccomended to leave ON</li>
   <li>Use Rasterized Lighting For Direct - Experimental, only known to work in BIRP, Forces truetrace to only render indirect</li>
   <li>Enable Emissive Texture Aware Light BVH - Allows for smarter/better sampling of emissive meshes by considering their emissive masks/textures; Can use lots of RAM.</li>
   <li>Enable Verbose Logging - Truetrace will yell more information into the console.</li>